StreamController/docs/docs/common_problems.md

 ## 1. No decks found
-When you're system uses an older version of udev you might have to manually add some udev rules to your system.
+When your system uses an older version of udev you might have to manually add some udev rules to your system.

 ??? info "Solution"
     ## 1. Conflicting apps